-(i) whether the person(s) making the proposal are/is credible and making a full disclosure.
-The member should explain the consequences of making false representations;

-- (ii) whether (any of) the directors/debtor has been involved in any previous business failure, either individual or corporate, and if so the details of that failure and the person's responsibility for it; - (iii) the timetable for the VA.
+- i) whether the person(s) making the proposal is/are credible and making a full disclosure.
+The member should explain the consequences of making false representations; - ii) whether (any of) the directors have been involved in any previous business failure, either individual or corporate, and if so the details of that failure and the person's responsibility for it; and, - iii) the timetable for the CVA.